Recovering Preferences from Finite Data: Model

 Alice collects information about Bob through a finite experiment, in which Bob confronts a fixed number of \df{binary choice problems}.
 In each binary choice problem, Bob is presented with an unordered pair of alternatives, and is asked to choose exactly one of the two alternatives.
 An \df{experiment of size $n$} is represented by a collection $\Sigma_n = \{B_1, \dots, B_n\}$, where $B_k = \{x_k,y_k\}$ is an unordered pair of alternatives that captures a binary choice problem.
-We stress that an experiment only generates a finite amount of data.
+Note that binary choices are used for simplicity: one could have more than two choices instead.